The arkansas delegation

 district 1 - u.s. rep. rick crawford (r)

-Congressman Rick Crawford is a seven-term member of the House who represents eastern Arkansas.
-He is a graduate of Arkansas State University and serves on the Agriculture Committee; the Science, Space and Technology Committee; the Transportation and Infrastructure Committee; and the Intelligence Committee.
+Congressman Rick Crawford is an eight-term member of the House who represents eastern Arkansas.
+He is a graduate of Arkansas State University and is a member of the Agriculture Committee; the Science, Space and Technology Committee; the Transportation and Infrastructure Committee; and chairs the Select Intelligence Committee.
 An Army veteran, Congressman Crawford is married and the father of two.

 Thomas Take: Safe Bet Republican